shunueda/shu-nu/src/assets/blog/posts/en/navigating-contradictions-biblical-interpretation-modern-ethics.md

 ### Solution

-Looking toward the future of Christianity, I believe liberal theology (Liberal Protestantism) offers the most realistic and sustainable solution in modern times.
+Looking toward the future of Christianity, liberal theology (Liberal Protestantism) offers the most realistic and sustainable solution in modern times.
 In the Middle Ages, education and research were limited, and it was common to take the Bible literally.
 Moreover, the abuse of power by the Catholic Church created fertile ground for the rise of evangelicalism.
 However, in the modern era, with advances in science and ethics, we now have the intellectual freedom to reevaluate religious beliefs.

-Therefore, to resolve the inconsistencies in the Bible, we need an approach that interprets the Bible as allegory or symbolism, seeking the universal ethics and divine intentions behind it.
+To resolve the inconsistencies in the Bible, we need an approach that interprets the Bible as allegory or symbolism, seeking the universal ethics and divine intentions behind it.
 Rather than viewing the Bible as absolute historical or ethical truth, we should understand the concepts of God and salvation more flexibly, in a philosophical or allegorical sense.
 By doing so, we can recognize the contradictions and ethical issues within the Bible while maintaining religious belief and preserving our relationship with God.

 Furthermore, instead of outright rejecting the "incomprehensibility of God's will," we can consider using it constructively.
 Rather than using the claim that "God's plan is unknowable" as an excuse, it should be employed to